CJSpohn/CJSpohn/README.md

 ### Hi there 👋

-My name is Chris Spohn and I am a frontend web developer who has discovered a passion for data visualization.
-I absolutely love learning new technologies and have spent the past 7 months learning web development at the Turing School of Software and Design.
+My name is Chris Spohn and I am a frontend web developer.

 Here's a unique visualization of my GitHub profile!
 What is this?
 Check out my projects below to learn more!